 ✔ Will require sharper tools, may have more chip buildup

-✔ Will have a better finish assuming the right tooling and lubrication is utilized
+✔ Will have a better finish assuming the right tooling and lubrication are utilized

 Verdict: